thisismitch/ansible-tinc/README.md

 This sets up a tinc VPN between several servers.
 It also adds /etc/hosts entries for the inventory hostnames to resolve to the VPN IP addresses.

 ## Prerequisites

 This playbook is for Ubuntu servers.

-The default user is `root`.
+The default user Ansible will use is `root`—specified in `/ansible.cfg`.
 Otherwise, sudo access (passwordless, preferably) is required.

 By default, this playbook will bind tinc to the IP address on the `eth1` interface (private network interface on DigitalOcean Droplets).
 See the "Review Group Variables" section to change this.